apple/GCGC/src/notebooks/README.md

     column_timing       (Expected = None)
     frequency_ticks     (Expected = True/False)

 Note: a `gc event log` is a pandas dataframe, containing labeled columns to describe fields in a recorded event, and each row representing a discerete event.
-A list of `gc event log`s are returned from the function `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.
+A list of `gc event logs` are returned from the function `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.

 `plot_heatmap()` parameters:

 - **gc_event_dataframes**: `list` datatype.
-Each list entry is expected = to be a `gc event log`.
-The `gc event log`s in the list will be parsed for the columns described by the parameters `column` and `column_timing` for Y and X data respectively, after filters have been applied.
+Each list entry is expected to be a `gc event log`.
+The `gc event logs` in the list will be parsed for the columns described by the parameters `column` and `column_timing` for Y and X data respectively, after filters have been applied.

 - **-dimensions**-: a 4 length list, with the following values contained within the list
     - dimensions[0] = number of x intervals, or number of columns in the heat map